tlevine/dada.pink/finding-statically-generated-sites/index.md

 [thomaslevine.com](https://github.com/search?utf8=%E2%9C%93&q=in%3A%2F+thomaslevine.com+filename%3ACNAME&type=Code)
 and [csv.nyc](https://github.com/search?utf8=%E2%9C%93&q=in%3A%2F+csv.nyc+filename%3ACNAME&type=Code).

+Note that there are several resulting repositories for thomaslevine.com even though none of them are served from GitHub pages; they used to be.

 You unfortunately can't do this from the API, as one is required to specify a [user, organization, or repository](https://developer.github.com/changes/#new-validation-rule).
 That is, the following query produces an error.

 > [https://api.github.com/search/code?q=in:/+csv.nyc+filename:CNAME](https://api.github.com/search/code?q=in:/+csv.nyc+filename:CNAME)

-So you need to do this instead.

-    h

-Note that there are several resulting repositories for thomaslevine.com even though none of them are served from GitHub pages; they used to be.
+The first result seems to be good enough.

 ## Listing the sites to check.
 Then I needed to list which sites to check.